sidharthjuyal/Javascript/Notes/ReadMe.md

    - File I/O (in Node.js)
    - The event loop and callback queue manage asynchronous behavior, allowing non-blocking execution.

 This Folder contains the practice done for these concepts.
+It consists of Easy, hard and medium tasks.